Which Property Survey Should I Choose? | Mortgage Broker in Hull

 This is not a survey, it’s an often brief look at a property to assess how much the property is worth for your mortgage lender.
 Your mortgage lender will usually insist on using a company they trust and you will have to pay for it.
 The cost of a mortgage valuation varies depending on the size of the property, these can be in the region from £300+.
 Often, some mortgage lenders offer free valuations as part of a deal; but we’ll help you weigh up taking them up on this compared with other better deals.

 This survey will cover structural safety and highlights problems, including damp, as well as anything that doesn’t meet current building regulations.
 This kind of report will give you an independent report of your property by an expert.

 To ensure you are not paying for two surveys it is advisable to ask the mortgage companies surveyor to carry out this report for you – it will usually take a couple of hours to complete.

-A full structural survey provides a detailed report on the condition of the property and highlights issues that should be investigated further before going ahead with the purchase, providing you with piece of mind about the condition of your property.
+A full structural survey provides a detailed report on the condition of the property and highlights issues that should be investigated further before going ahead with the purchase, providing you with a peace of mind about the condition of your property.